Sweet Dog

 Health & preventionPart of · Health & prevention

-What to do, in order: cool first
+What to do, in order: cool him first

 1

-Get them out of the heat
+Get him out of the heat

 2

-Wet them down with cool water
+Soak him with cool water

 3